ualib/agda-algebras/inductively_defined_things.rst

    We will discuss varieties in more detail later, but for now a variety is a collection of algebras of the same signature that is defined by a certain set of identities.
 [3]_

-   In 1977, Walter Taylor showed that a variety :math:`𝕍` satisfies some nontrivial idempotent Malcev condition if and only if it satisfies one of the following form: for some :math:`n`, 𝕍 has an idempotent :math:`n`-ary term  :math:`t` such that for each :math:`i < n` there is an identity of the form
+   In 1977, Walter Taylor showed in :cite:`Taylor:1977` that a variety :math:`𝕍` satisfies some nontrivial idempotent Malcev condition if and only if it satisfies one of the following form: for some :math:`n`, 𝕍 has an idempotent :math:`n`-ary term  :math:`t` such that for each :math:`i < n` there is an identity of the form

    .. math:: t(∗, \cdots, ∗, x, ∗, \cdots, ∗) ≈ t(∗, \cdots, ∗, y, ∗, \cdots, ∗)

    true in 𝕍 where distinct variables :math:`x` and :math:`y` appear in the :math:`i`-th position on each side of the identity.
-Such a term :math:`t` now goes by the name **Taylor term** (:cite:`MR0434928`).
+Such a term :math:`t` now goes by the name **Taylor term**.

 -----------------------------------------------